cits3007/cits3007.github.io/src/faq.md

 For **quizzes and tests**{ class="hi-pri" }:

 : No, in general it's not possible to get an extension.
+Even if conducted online, and even if generous time-limits are permitted, these should still be treated much like face-to-face tests: you need to complete them at the specified date and time.

+  If you're
-These should be treated much like face-to-face tests: you need to complete them at the specified date and time.
-If you're unable to complete a quiz or test due to illness or for some other valid reason, you should apply for
+  unable to complete a quiz or test due to illness or for some other valid reason, you should apply for
   [special consideration][special-consideration] (see the UWA [page on